lucystevenson/tech515-CICD/README.md

 security group should have these inbound rules:
 ![alt text](image-27.png)

-- Must have all dependencies / user data installed to run your app:
+- must have all dependencies / user data installed to run your app:

 ```
 #!/bin/bash